-In the case of CGUs subject to the impairment test, the discount rates considered are higher than the average industrylevel data in emerging European countries to take into account country risk, currency risk, and CGU's size.
-On average, depending on the particularities of each CGU, the discount rate varies, for the most significant entities in the Group between 8.4% and 20.5%.
+In the case of CGUs subject to the impairment test, the discount rates considered are higher than the average industry-level data in emerging European countries to take into account country risk, currency risk, and CGU's size.
+On average, depending on the particularities of each CGU, the discount rate varies, for the most significant entities in the Group between 8.7% and 18.9%, depending on the specific risks associated with each CGU.

-Estimates of future cash flow management are based on the most recent 6-year forecasts (2023-2028).
+Estimates of future cash flow management are based on the most recent 6-year forecasts (2024-2029).